fcannizzaro/genshin-deck/README.md

 This tool uses the HoYoLAB cookies to obtain the info about your game instance.

-- Remember to set this option in your hoyolab account > battle chronicles
+- Remember to set this option in your HoYoLAB account > Battle Chronicles

 ![note](https://github.com/fcannizzaro/genshin-daily-stream-deck/blob/main/media/note.png?raw=true)